whisthq/whist/protocol/tools/README.md

 Next, run: `./dtrace-flamegraph.sh $PID`, which will use `dtrace` to profile the CPU time of the next 60 seconds of the protocol run and output to `graph.svg`.

 To inspect, open `graph.svg` in the browser!
-It is interacrtive, so try clicking on functions in the flamegraph to zoom in or using the search functionality in the top right.
+It is interactive, so try clicking on functions in the flamegraph to zoom in or using the search functionality in the top right.

 Note that in order for function symbols to properly be rendered, you may need to build the protocol in debug mode, using something like